nus-cs2103-AY2122S2/tp/docs/team/wei-xinn.md

 * **New Feature**: Added the ability to find appointments by name
   * What it does: Allows users to find quickly find appointments using either the appointment name or person name
-  * Justification: This feature expands the ways in which a user can locate a specific appointment, allowing for more efficient management.
+  * Justification: This feature expands on the ways in which a user can locate specific appointments, allowing for more efficient access and subsequent management of Appointments.

 * **Enhancements to existing features**:
   * Revamped Help Window to display meaningful information on all commands in ContaX